huaium/cockup/README.md

 ## Development

 Basically, this project use `just` to unify the development workflow.
-If you are not familiar with it, please refer to `justfile` in the project root to get access to the original commands.
+If you are not going to use it, please refer to `justfile` in the project root to get access to the original commands.

 ### Install test dependencies